m00nlight/OMail/index.md

         To avoid use too much storage of emails on the device, OMail will try to store plain text version of the email, unless it can judge that the email is a html mail.
-        But for some email, it contains both plain text version and html version but do not set the plain text version correctly.That\'s why you may notice some difference for some email when you view them in OMail and your browser.
+        But for some email, it contains both plain text version and html version but do not set the plain text version correctly.That's why you may notice some difference for some email when you view them in OMail and your browser.
 But since most of these mails are promotion related emails, so OMail do not put much effect to resolve this problem.